 “POETIC, SOULFUL, ASSURED AND COMPELLING FROM THE FIRST NOTE TO THE LAST” – GISBORNE HERALD

-An alumnus of the Verbier Festival, Switzerland, he led the festival orchestra for numerous concerts as concertmaster and associate concertmaster under the baton of Charles Dutoit, Daniel Harding, Valery Gergiev and Gianandrea Noseda.
-Intent on developing the scene in his home country, he is the co-Artistic Director of the Singapore International Festival of Music, where he curated the programme theme “War & Peace” for the Festival’s inaugural year in 2015.
-He is also the co-founder of “More than Music”, a concert series dedicated to presenting engaging and intimate concerts for audiences.
+A regular at the Verbier Festival, Switzerland, he led the festival orchestra for numerous concerts as concertmaster and associate concertmaster under the baton of Charles Dutoit, Daniel Harding, Valery Gergiev and Gianandrea Noseda.
+Intent on developing the scene in his home country, he co-founded “More than Music”; a concert series dedicated to presenting engaging and intimate concerts for audiences.
+He also served as the co-Artistic Director of the Singapore International Festival of Music in 2015.
+Aside from producing concerts, he is also active in the education scene as part-time lecturer at Yong Siew Toh Conservatory of Music, coach of the Singapore National Youth Orchestra and the School of the Arts.

-Jun Hong’s performance track record ranges from performances in Alice Tully Hall, Lincoln Center, New York, to solo recitals in Washington for the WETA radio station, to showcases in Berlin, Vietnam and Indonesia, to tours in UK, France, and USA, to premieres of the violin transcriptions of Scarlatti’s Piano Sonata in Berlin by publishing company Ries & Erler.
+Jun Hong’s performance track record ranges from performances in Alice Tully Hall, Lincoln Center, New York, to solo recitals in Washington for the WETA radio station, to showcases in Germany, to solos in New Zealand, Hong Kong, China, Phillipines, Vietnam and Indonesia, to tours in UK, France, and USA, to premieres of the violin transcriptions of Scarlatti’s Piano Sonata in Berlin by publishing company Ries & Erler.

 Delving in to the film music industry, he recently recorded the violin solos for the movie “7 Letters” produced by 7 of Singapore’s top directors, and film scored by Ricky Ho, a Golden Horse Award recipient.